wincent/command-t/README.txt

 MAPPINGS                                        *command-t-mappings*

-By default Command-T comes with only one mapping:
+By default Command-T comes with only two mappings:

-  <Leader>t     bring up the Command-T match window
+  <Leader>t     bring up the Command-T file window
+  <Leader>b     bring up the Command-T buffer window

-However, Command-T won't overwrite a pre-existing mapping so if you prefer to define a different mapping use a line like this in your ~/.vimrc:
+However, Command-T won't overwrite a pre-existing mapping so if you prefer to define different mappings use lines like these in your ~/.vimrc:

   nmap <silent> <Leader>t :CommandT<CR>
+  nmap <silent> <Leader>b :CommandTBuffer<CR>

-Replacing "<Leader>t" with your mapping of choice.
+Replacing "<Leader>t" or "<Leader>b" with your mapping of choice.

 Note that in the case of MacVim you actually can map to Command-T (written as <D-t> in Vim) in your ~/.gvimrc file if you first unmap the existing menu